sdi1982/fbinstant-phaser-typescript/README.md

 ### Other
 * [Facebook Developers Instant Games SDK](https://developers.facebook.com/docs/games/instant-games/sdk) - FBInstant made available by index.html (not part of bundle)

-## What Works
-* Development environment without Facebook being available ✓
-* Building a production build and packaging it to play through Facebook ✓
-* Fetching player name and photo ✓
-* Loading progress of game tied into Facebook ✓
-* Phaser scene management including menu, game and pause scenes ✓

 ## Feature Requests
 * Typings for Facebook Instant Games SDK to remove some of the guesswork when using it